gitschott/digital-phenotyping/image-processing/step2_pattern/README.md

 ##june the 14th res:
 The machine now knows how to get an avg colour of the small piece of other 4 areas (see the example: example.png).
 Input: pic of a certain pattern.
 Output: 4 3-tuples with average RGB values of an area.

+##june the 14th res:
+1) New pattern to recognize (piece.jpg).
+2) Geometrical algorithm of recognition (measurment of distances between centres).
+3) Yet to test on distortions.